Representations of categories of finite relational structures and associated endomorphism monoids

-When $k$ is a field of characteristic $0$, the structure becomes more refined.
+When $k$ is a field, the structure becomes more refined.
 In this case, each standard module admits a canonical decomposition

 where $\Irr(G_n)$ is a complete set of non-isomorphic irreducible $kG_n$-modules.
-We call $\lambda \in \Irr(G_n)$ \emph{singular} if it appears in the classification of Proposition~\ref{classify singular}, that is, there exists a nonzero homomorphism from $\Delta_{n+1}$ to $\Delta_{n, \lambda}$.
+We call $\lambda$ \emph{singular} if it appears in the classification of Proposition~\ref{classify singular}, that is, there exists a nonzero homomorphism from $\Delta_{n+1}$ to $\Delta_{n, \lambda}$.
 Otherwise, $\lambda$ is called \emph{regular}.
 More explicitly, $\lambda \in \Irr(G_n)$ is singular if and only if it is isomorphic to the one-dimensional space spanned by the alternating sum of the vertices in a connected component of the mutation graph $\Gamma_{n-1, n}$.
-These simple combinatorial observations yield a sharp structural dichotomy.